Ambibuzz/ampower_orderit_app/README.md

 AmPower OrderIT App is a **Frappe application** that provides configuration options to enable or disable the AmPower OrderIT Mobile App within your ERP system.

+This app acts as a **wrapper for the AmPower OrderIT Mobile App**, enabling you to manage its availability and integration from within your ERP instance.

 ---

 ## 🚀 Features